Corbelli/dqn-pytorch/Report.md

     loss = loss.mean(
 ```

-Finally, the td-errors are updated, and the models weights are updated.
+Finally, the temporal difference errors are updated, and the model weights are updated.

 ```python
     td_errors = (target_qs - current_qs).detach().numpy()